.

 "Light Single Seat Parasol wing Monoplane" built using restored parts including French corrugated tapered wings, these attractive parts were never sold in the UK.

 Triple engine airliner based on a model in the No.2 Outfit manual.
-I added some extra parts to make a triple finned tail plane that was more appropriate for a large aircraft of that time.
-The set is as I purchased it, in good but play worn condition but I have purchased a new set of white tyres.
+I added some extra parts to give a triple finned tail plane making it more appropriate for a large aircraft of that time.
+The set is as I purchased it, in good but play worn condition but I have purchased a new set if tyres.

 Triple Engine Cabin Monoplane (airliner) .
 Most of the parts have been restored except the wings.
 The engine nacelles are from the short lived original 1931 sets intended for fitting to flat wings.